nus-cs3281/2024/students/ckcherry23/observations.md

 **2.1 Good: No more "Move fast and break things"**

 Having worked in fast-paced environments before, I generally embrace the "move fast and break things" mentality (maybe a bit too much :3 -> RepoSense issues [#2164](https://github.com/reposense/RepoSense/issues/2164) and [#2184](https://github.com/reposense/RepoSense/issues/2184)).
 However, you do not have that "freedom" when working on an npm package with 20 million weekly downloads.
-This was a good learning experience for me as even a simple function such as `parseISODuration` required extensive discussions regarding design decisions, for example, whether undefined values should be preserved, what rules should be followed for parsing, etc., and all these should consider the standard proposals, the competitior libraries' features, and the community's feedback.
+This was a good learning experience for me as even a simple function such as `parseISODuration` required extensive discussions regarding design decisions, for example, whether undefined values should be preserved, what rules should be followed for parsing, etc., and all these should consider the standard proposals, the competitor libraries' features, and the community's feedback.

 **2.2 Good: Making a difference**